Huguitis/aoi.js-documentation/src/functions/util/findRole.md

 ## Example

-This will return `773353338393329675`:
+This will return the role ID of the role `Owner` if it exists:
-### Note that this won't work if your bot is not in the guild where the role is in.
+### Note that this example won't work if your bot is not in the guild where the role is in.

 ```javascript
 bot.command({
   name: 'findRole',